 The actual update is performed by an agent plug-in named cmk-update-agent.
 This is done by the agent in a definable cycle (e.g. once per hour).
-At this time it asks the deployment server (your central monitoring system), if there is a new package for this host, and if so then performs the update.
+At this time the agent asks the deployment server (your central monitoring system) if there is a new package available for this host, and if so it will then perform an update.

 Below are a few explanations of the individual points:

-This setting must be enabled (‘Deploy plugin...’) to allow the plug-in to be added to the agent.
-Here, for example, rule inheritance can be used to set a default in a higher WATO folder level and override this for individual hosts/folders.
+This setting must be enabled (Deploy plugin ...) to allow the plug-in to be added to the agent.
+Here, for example, rule inheritance can be used to set a default in a higher-level WATO folder and override this for individual hosts/folders as needed.

 Interval for update check